eclipse-iceoryx/iceoryx2/FAQ.md

    (see `std::is_trivially_destructible`).
 The sender always owns the data and is responsible to cleanup everything.
-When it goes out of scope, the corresponding receivers must be able to still consume the sent data - therefore, iceoryx2 cannot call drop on maybe still in use data even when the process terminates.
+When it goes out of scope, the corresponding receivers must be able to still consume the sent data - therefore, iceoryx2 cannot call the destructor on maybe still in use data even when the process terminates.
+   The internal iceoryx2 cleanup logic removes always all unused resources but when the last user is a receiver it is not able to mutate the memory and therefore cannot call drop on it.

 ## How To Send Data Where The Size Is Unknown At Compilation-Time?